HelloWounderworld/reactjs-first-project/README.md

 ## Content project:
 The Task will be as the follows:

-1.Create a react project using create-react-app.
+1.Create a react project using create-react-app. - Ok!

 2.Make the UI as it looks in the image data.